Bowling Green visits Duquesne following McConell’s 35-point game - WTOP News

 Pittsburgh; Saturday, 12 p.m.
 EST

-BOTTOM LINE: Duquesne takes on Bowling Green after Megan McConnell scored 35 points in Duquesne’s 90-66 victory against the Canisius Golden Griffins.
+BOTTOM LINE: Duquesne hosts Bowling Green after Megan McConnell scored 35 points in Duquesne’s 90-66 victory against the Canisius Golden Griffins.

-The Dukes are 7-0 in home games.
-Duquesne is 75th in college basketball averaging 10.9 made 3-pointers per game while shooting 34.2% from downtown.
-McConell leads the team averaging 2.9 makes while shooting 41.4% from 3-point range.
+The Dukes are 7-0 on their home court.
+Duquesne is the best team in the A-10 with 21.4 fast break points.

-The Falcons have gone 0-4 away from home.
-Bowling Green ranks third in the MAC shooting 34.2% from 3-point range.
+The Falcons are 0-4 in road games.
+Bowling Green averages 16.8 turnovers per game and is 2-1 when winning the turnover battle.

-Duquesne averages 80.8 points, 13.6 more per game than the 67.2 Bowling Green allows.
-Bowling Green averages 69.7 points per game, 2.0 more than the 67.7 Duquesne gives up to opponents.
+Duquesne averages 10.9 made 3-pointers per game, 4.8 more made shots than the 6.1 per game Bowling Green allows.
+Bowling Green has shot at a 42.5% rate from the field this season, 3.8 percentage points above the 38.7% shooting opponents of Duquesne have averaged.

-TOP PERFORMERS: McConell is scoring 19.2 points per game and averaging 7.3 rebounds for the Dukes.
+TOP PERFORMERS: McConell is shooting 52.2% and averaging 19.2 points for the Dukes.

-Paige Kohler is shooting 32.8% from beyond the arc with 2.0 made 3-pointers per game for the Falcons, while averaging 11.7 points.
+Amy Velasco is scoring 18.9 points per game and averaging 2.8 rebounds for the Falcons.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.